awardeh/awardeh/README.md

 - ⚡ Fun fact: ...
 -->

-- 👃 I'm a junior AI engineer @ the Montreal based startup Noze
+- 👃 I'm an AI developer @ the Montreal based startup Noze
-- 🎓 I'm graduating from York University, Toronto in August 2023
+- 🎓 I'm a York University Alumni
+- 🏙️ I live in the Greater Toronto Area

 I haven't used my personal GitHub in a while, but I should start working on personal projects for fun again.